 You cannot visibly see these toxins as you sweat them out of your body, but rest assured that they are in there and salts can help pull them out through your skin.
 Some of the most commonly used bath salts are Epsom Salts or Dead Sea Salts.

-One of my favorite bath salts is Clenapure’s Grapefruit Detox Bath Salts because they are made with mineral-rich Himalayan Pink Salts (HPS) that have been infused with pure, vitamin C-packed grapefruit essential oil.
+One of my favorite bath salts is Clenapure’s Grapefruit Detox Bath Salts.
+These bath salts are made with mineral-rich Himalayan Pink Salts (HPS) that have been infused with pure, vitamin C-packed grapefruit essential oil.

 HPS has a composition that is similar to blood plasma and it contains over 80 trace minerals (1).

 HPS is reportedly over 100,000 years old.
 It is hand-mined from the pristine Himalayan mountains and has been virtually uncontaminated by pollutants. its minerals are easily absorbed into your body.

 So, with Himalayan Pink Salts, you not only benefit from its detoxifying power, but you also get healthy mineral deposits onto your skin and in your body.

 Plus, the addition of the grapefruit essential oil is beneficial because…and this is a good one ladies….grapefruit essential oil helps to break up cellulite!
 (2)